danfriedman0/imageMapWrapper/README.md

 }
 ```

-If you want your highlight color to be BlueViolet, with border of BurlyWood, you can pass in these settings when you initialize the plugin:
+If you want your highlight color to be BlueViolet, with a border of BurlyWood, just pass in the settings when you initialize the plugin:

 ```javascript
 $('img[usemap]').imageMapWrapper({